19 May 2026

 Social media ads

-Advertising on social media platforms like Facebook, Instagram, or LinkedIn allows you to target participants based on specific demographics, interests, and behaviors.
+Advertising on platforms like Facebook, Instagram, or LinkedIn lets you target participants based on specific demographics, interests, and behaviors.

-• Pros: Highly customizable audience targeting, which means you can reach very specific groups.
+• Pros: Highly customizable audience targeting, so you can reach very specific groups.

 • Cons: Ad costs can increase quickly, especially if response rates are low.